To see accurate pricing, please choose your delivery country.

 About this book

-The immune system is central to human health and the focus of much medical research.
-Growing understanding of the immune system, and especially the creation of immune memory (long lasting protection), which can be harnessed in the design of vaccines, have been major breakthroughs in medicine.
+The immune system is central to human health.
+Growing understanding of the immune system, and especially the creation of immune memory (which results in long-lasting protection), have led to major breakthroughs in medicine and the design of vaccines.

 Contents